LeonMQ/farfetshd/README.md

 | time 4  | 147.307     | 76.110     | 67.140    |
 | time 5  | 143.440     | 77.090     | 66.454    |
 | Average | 148.601     | 75.719     | 66.127    |

+Storage does make a large impact on the speed, so the use of external programs is a detriment.
+The difference between NoStor and Small is negligible.
+I suspect that the assochw function is also rather slow, perhaps having a set up script that stores the values in your shrc could improve speeds as they should be *relatively* static.

 ## Inspiration